Markov Decision Processes with Dynamic Transition Probabilities: An Analysis of Shooting Strategies in Basketball: Decision process framework

+We begin this section with a brief overview of Markov decision processes and frame the process in basketball terms.
+Next, we show how to construct an average chain from several independent Markov chains with overlapping state spaces.
+The section concludes with our framework for incorporating tensors into the transition dynamics and action policies in order to account for the nonstationarity of these probabilities in time.

-\section{Markov decision processes}
+\subsection{Markov decision processes}

 Markov decision processes are utilized in many modern reinforcement learning problems to characterize interactions between an agent and his environment.
-In this paper we restrict our attention to finite MDPs, which can be represented as a tuple: $\langle \mathbf{S},\mathbf{A},T(\cdot),R(\cdot)\rangle$. $\mathbf{S}$ represents a discrete and finite set of states. $\mathbf{A}$ represents a finite set of actions the agent can take. $T(\cdot)$ defines the transition probabilities between states, and $R(\cdot)$ defines the immediate reward the agent receives for any given state/action pair.
+In this paper we restrict our attention to finite MDPs, which can be represented as a tuple: $\langle \mathcal{S},\mathcal{A},P(\cdot),R(\cdot)\rangle$, where $\mathcal{S}$ represents a discrete and finite set of states, $\mathcal{A}$ represents a finite set of actions the agent can take, $P(\cdot)$ defines the transition probabilities between states, and $R(\cdot)$ defines the immediate reward the agent receives for any given state/action pair.
 The agent operates in the environment according to a policy, $\pi(\cdot)$, which defines the probabilities that govern the agent's choice of action based on the current state of the environment. $\pi(\cdot)$ is the only aspect of the system that the agent controls.
-Typically, the agent's goal is to maximize his long-term rewards, which he does by modifying his policy.
-We can define these functions succinctly in mathematical terms:
+Typically, the agent's goal is to maximize their long-term rewards by making iterative modifications to their policy based on the rewards they receive.